Multi-label Node Classification On Graph-Structured Data: Results and Discussion

 \subsubsection{Effect of varying feature quality.}

-{As simple baseline \mlp and other GNN-based models use features as input, we assume they will be sensitive to the varying feature quality.
+As simple baseline \mlp and other GNN-based models use features as input, we assume they will be sensitive to the varying feature quality.
 As \deepwalk uses the graph structure alone, its performance would not be affected by the varying feature quality.
-Further, the dynamic fusion process of label and feature information is expected to make \approach robust to changes in feature quality.}

 To further validate our hypothesis and test the robustness of the methods to feature quality, we compare the method performances on variants of the generated \textsc{Synthetic1} dataset.
 Specifically, we vary the ratio of the original to the irrelevant features as in $\{0, 0.2, 0.5, 0.8, 1.0\}$.

 As shown in Table \ref{tab: syn_exres}, under all levels of feature quality, the performances of \deepwalk do not change, as it generates representations for the nodes solely from the graph structure.
 The \mlp is unsurprisingly the most sensitive method to the varying feature quality because it completely ignores the graph structure. \lanc is also sensitive to the change of the feature quality as it extracts feature vectors from the local neighborhood by performing convolutional operations on the stacked feature matrix of the direct neighbors.